neetVeritas/character-state-manager/README.md

 * //s changeID ?

 It's my hypothesis there are more commands at your disposal, it's just a matter of flipping switches.
 It seems a lot of these commands are also actually called by the client itself under the hood during certain state changes or events.

---

-This tool was created for educational purposes.